dylanhd98/TikBot/README.md

   1. run the .BAT file to install modules or manually if you wish
   2. run the .py file (woah)
-  3. do the first time set up, this includes following instructions on setting up a reddit application
+  3. do the first time set up, this includes following instructions on setting up OAuth2 for reddit application - https://github.com/reddit-archive/reddit/wiki/OAuth2
   4. download background footage with included in-program tool
-  5. generate video from scratch, preset(once added), or from post IDs for human curation of posts - https://github.com/reddit-archive/reddit/wiki/OAuth2
+  5. generate video from scratch, preset(once added), or from post IDs for human curation of posts
   6. you got the thing now yay!

 todo: